holdex/developers/docs/CONTRIBUTING.md

 > following naming pattern: `Goal: [statement]`.
 > Goals are created and managed by Partner level contributors.

-#### Communication within Goal issues

-To maintain clarity and efficiency, discussions should be directed to the appropriate channels:

-- **Use the Spec document** for clarifications about the Goal, its scope, or business context.
-- **Use Problem issues** for tracking obstacles that prevent achieving the Goal.
-- **Goal issues should remain clean**, primarily linking Specs, tracking Problems, and monitoring progress.

-If you identify a potential new problem but are unsure whether it is planned:

-1. First, check if there is an existing Problem issue related to your concern.
-1. If there isn't, ask for clarification in the Spec document.
-1. If necessary, create a new Problem issue and discuss it there.

-Avoid extended discussions in Goal issues.
-Instead, move conversations to the relevant Spec document or Problem issue.

-If someone's action is required to unblock progress, assign them to the Goal issue so the dependency is visible.

 ### Problem

 Once the Goal is clear, you must identify what stops you from achieving it.